Running WRF¶

 Real data cases can also be run in the WRF/run directory.

-Prior to running a real-data case, the WRF Preprocessing System (WPS) must have been successfully run, producing met_em.* output files that will be used as input to the real.exe program.
-Link the met_em* files to the WRF running directory.
+Before running a real-data case, successfully run the WRF Preprocessing System (WPS) to produce met_em.* files for input to the real.exe program.
+Link these files to the WRF running directory.

 ln -sf ../../../WPS/met_em* .

+Edit the namelist.input file for cases specifics.
 Set dates and domain dimensions to match those set in WPS.
-If only one domain is used, only entries in the first column are read and other columns are ignored.
-No need to remove additional columns.
+For a single domain, only the first column is read - it is not necessary to remove additional columns.

-Run the real-data initialization program by issuing the following commands, based on the type of compile used.
+Run the real-data initialization program using commands based on the compile type.

 For WRF built for serial computing, or OpenMP (smpar)